rcraig-2023/web102_project2/README.md

 Submitted by: **Rica Craig**

-This web app: **This app is designed to help the end-user memorize the painter, painting, and museum names associated with each famous painting.**
+This web app: **This app helps users memorize the names of painters, paintings, and museums associated with famous paintings.**

 Time spent: **10** hours spent in total